Lilia Cosman

 Lilia Cosman (born August 6, 2007) is a Romanian-American artistic gymnast.
 She joined the Romania women's national artistic gymnastics team in 2022, becoming the national champion on the uneven bars.
 She represented Romania at the 2024 Summer Olympics.
+She currently competes in NCAA gymnastics for the Nebraska Cornhuskers, having previously competed a year for the Michigan State Spartans.

 Early life

 Cosman was born on August 6, 2007 in Lansing, Michigan, as a dual citizen of the United States and Romania.
 Her parents were both born in Romania and immigrated to the United States in 2001.
 She began gymnastics at the age of four because her older sister was also a gymnast.

 Gymnastics career

 2022–23: Junior competitions

 Cosman moved to Deva, Romania, at age 15, in 2022 and joined the Romanian national team.
 She began training under coach Liliana Cosma.
 At the 2022 Romanian Championships, she became the national champion on the uneven bars and also placed fifth in the all-around and on the balance beam.
 She then competed at the Gymnova Cup held in Keerbergen, Belgium, placing fourth in the all-around and winning a bronze medal in the team competition.
 Then at the Romanian Junior Individual Championships, she won a bronze medal in the all-around and silver medals on the vault and uneven bars.